unhonin/M5ATEMTally/README.md

 ## Host program

 The host program does nothing but attempt to connect and bridge the transmitter and ATEM switcher.
+The transmitter communicates with the computer using the serial port.

 ![host program](_images/host.jpg)